Trung28899/ReactNative-Basic-And-Debug/README.md

       +, Events: onChangeText, onPress
     - Managing State

 4. 6th Commit: Rendering List

     - See App.js, Video 28 - 30
     - Notice how to render list just like React.js (Key and Content with different Components)
     - Notice ScrollView: this allow the list to be scrollable

+5. 7th Commit: FlatList

+    - Other way of rendering list
+    - Better performance than ScrollView when it comes to a really long list
+    - Things to notice:
+      +, Data array has to have a key item and value item in any child +, keyExtractor extract the key data to automatically assign keys to children
+    - See App.js, Video 31